Born to Kill (gang): Activities

 Starting out as enforcers for Triads and established Chinese organized crime groups such as Flying Dragons, Born to Kill later organized and distanced itself from the Chinese groups, and was well known to ignore or even challenge the authority of the Triad, as the gang considered themselves as not being a part of the traditional Chinatown criminal structure.
 During the gang's peak from late eighties to the early nineties, the gang was well known to extort from the approximately seventy shops that were located in and around the gang's turf on Canal Street.

 The gang's leader, David Thai, was infamous for operating a multimillion-dollar counterfeit watch business, and he would later go on to claim to have made $13 million from selling counterfeit watches in 1988 alone.
 David Thai was also known for running a large brothel, where he imported many Southeast Asian women to serve as prostitutes; the brothel was funded mostly by the American mafia, and in exchange, Thai gave the American mafia a cut of the gang's robbery proceeds.
 Born to Kill had also built up a reputation for robberies, extortion, and murder throughout the city.
 The gang was also once embroiled in a violent conflict with the Chinese Ghost Shadows over turf of the lucrative activities.
 To this date they are still regarded as one of the most violent Asian organized crime groups to have ever existed in New York City.
 Sources have reported that they have moved towards organized crime branching from drug trafficking and murder for hire contracts.
-It is estimated that they have pulled in annually 35 million dollars just from running a nationwide marijuana grow operation operating from California to New York.
-Multiple arrests have been made within the tri-state area with confiscation worth up to 10 million dollars in narcotics just within the year 2018 alone.

 Peak activity

 Gang members were predominantly in their teens and 20s, although they ranged from fifteen to thirty-five, and were known to target restaurant owners, storekeepers and merchants along Canal Street.
 Some members were recruited from areas near the Bronx High School of Science.

-In July 1990 there were believed to be as many as 80 active members in New York City and by October 1992, when their activities in Chinatown had diminished significantly, there were still factions of the gang remaining and operating in the State of Georgia and Canada.
+In July 1990 there were believed to be as many as 80 active members in New York City and by October 1992, when their activities in Chinatown had diminished significantly, there were still factions of the gang remaining and operating in the state of Georgia and Canada.
 Peak numbers in New York may have ranged as high as 100, with chapters of the gang operating in New Jersey, California and Texas.
 Gang members were tattooed with the initials B.T.K, a coffin and three candles, signifying no fear of dying.
 Born to Kill members were also well known to have fashioned themselves after gangster movies, donning dark sunglasses and black suits along with spiked hair.